Updated on 2024-06-20 GMT+08:00

 Prerequisites

-• You need to specify a domain name for an SNI certificate.
+• You must specify at least one domain name for each certificate.
 The domain name must be the same as that in the certificate.

 • A domain name can be used by both an ECC certificate and an RSA certificate.
 If there are two SNI certificates that use the same domain name, the ECC certificate is displayed preferentially.